 After six years this program has experienced much growth and success, and impacts more than 1,100 young patients annually.
 In addition to not just providing golf to the patients, in September of 2012 a permanent mark was left at Joe DiMaggio Children’s Hospital with the installation of an astroturf putting green on the facility’s fourth floor.
 This installation was a “hole in one” with the patients and physicians, said Nick Masi, Director of Family Centered Care at Joe DiMaggio Children’s Hospital.

 Developed in 2018 the South Florida PGA Foundation annually provides one local student with a four year, $20,000 scholarship to assist with their college education.
-The student selected to receive the $20,000 scholarship will receive $5,000 over the course of four years.
-In order to receive funding each year, additional paperwork including a copy of the student’s transcript must be submitted to the SFPGA Foundation to ensure the student it performing at an acceptable level.
+The student selected to receive the scholarship will receive it in $5,000 increments over the course of four years.
+In order to receive funding each year, additional paperwork including a copy of the student’s transcript must be submitted to the SFPGA Foundation to ensure the student is performing at an acceptable level.

-The purpose of the SFPGA Scholarship is to encourage and promote the attainment of higher education goals for current and past Junior Tour members in addition to family members of those who work within the golf industry in south Florida.
+The purpose of the SFPGA Scholarship is to encourage and promote the attainment of higher education.